 Check Security with API Keys to add simple API key verification to the API proxy that you are defining.
 In response, the API Platform adds a VerifyAPIKey policy and an AssignMessage policy to your API proxy.
 The VerifyAPIKey policy validates API keys presented by requesting apps.
 The AssignMessage policy strips the API key, supplied in the API call as a query parameter, from the request forwarded to the backend server.

 If you select Secure with OAuth v2.0 Access Tokens, Edge will automatically add two policies to your API proxy: one policy to verify an access token and another policy to strip the access token from the message before forwarding it to your backend service.
 To learn how to obtain an access token, see OAuth.

-When you check Secure with API Keys, the New API Proxy page displays an additional checkbox:
+When you check Secure with API Keys, the New API Proxy page updates as follows:

-- Impose Quota per Developer.
+- The Impose Quota per Developer checkbox becomes selectable.
 Check this to add a Quota policy to your API proxy that enforces a limit on the traffic to your API from individual apps.

 Adding support for CORS

 CORS (Cross-origin resource sharing) is a standard mechanism that allows a Web browser to make direct requests to another domain.
 The CORS standard defines a set of HTTP headers that Web browsers and servers use to implement cross-domain communication.